Top of page

 The first step is to collect your T cells.
 This process is called ‘apheresis’.
 You have it done as an outpatient and you can go home afterwards, unless you are already staying in hospital.

-Depending on what medicines you are on, you might need to stop taking them a few days before your T cells are collected, to give the drugs time to leave your system.
-Often chemotherapy and steroids need to be avoided for a week or two before apheresis, depending on which CAR T product you are to have.
+Depending on what medicines you are having, you might need to stop taking them a few days before your T cells are collected, to give the drugs time to leave your system.
+Often chemotherapy and steroids need to be avoided for a week or two before apheresis, depending on which CAR-T product you are to have.

-When you are ready to have your T cells collected, a doctor or nurse puts thin, flexible, plastic tubes into a vein in each of your arms (or they might use your central line, if you have one fitted).
+When you are ready to have your T cells collected, a doctor or nurse puts thin, flexible, plastic tubes into a vein in each of your arms.
 They connect these tubes to a cell separator machine.
 Your blood is taken from a tube in one arm and passes through the machine.
 The machine collects your T cells and returns the rest of your blood into your other arm.
 This process takes a few hours.
 You have to keep your arm still during this process and cannot move around much.

 A young male sat next to a machine that is collecting his T cells